 The Asthma Center at Ohio State’s Wexner Medical Center provides a personalized clinical program focused on the specific aspects of asthma that are unique to women.
-We also provide individualized care for women with asthma during pregnancy.

 A team of experts with clinical expertise in the management of asthma is at the core of the Asthma in Women program.
-We will collaborate with your primary care physician, and your OB/GYN, if needed, to develop a diagnosis and treatment plan that addresses your individual needs.
+We will collaborate with your primary care physician and your OB/GYN, if needed, to develop a diagnosis and treatment plan that addresses your individual needs.

 Why do we offer a program dedicated to the care of women with asthma?

 Research has shown that men and women are affected by asthma differently.
 Across a lifetime, the risk of developing asthma varies greatly with the age and sex of a patient.
-It’s well known that boys have more asthma than girls prior to adolescence.
+It’s well-known that boys have more asthma than girls prior to adolescence.

 However, after puberty and into adulthood, women have more asthma than men.
 No one knows why this is true, but it appears to be more than just hormonal differences.
 In addition, women with asthma may experience asthma symptoms in ways that are very different from men.